* Last Updated 15.03.2020

 – Vitamins– talk to your doctor about what vitamins you should take, they are important, so do not miss them.

 – Stretch mark creams– using such a cream will make your skin more elastic and smooth, but that doesn’t mean that stretch marks will not appear.
 This depends on the type of skin.
-There are women who smear all kinds of creams and oils, but they still have stretch marks.
-And there are those who don’t use creams or use very little and don’t have stretch marks.
+Some women smear all kinds of creams and oils, but they still have stretch marks.
+And some don’t use creams or use very little and don’t have stretch marks.
 I was lucky and no stretch marks appeared on my belly.
 The products I used were Palmer’s cream for stretch marks, cocoa butter and coconut oil.
 I used them once or twice a day, after the third month.
 Also, during pregnancy, the skin around breasts grows really faster and can result in stretch marks.
-I used same products for my breasts, but unfortunately without much success.
+I used the same products for my breasts, but unfortunately without much success.
 So, you see, that in my case, I use really good products (in my opinion), and I don’t have any stretch marks on my belly, but I have some on my breasts.

 – Healthy eating – in general it’s not necessary to change your eating habits.
 Just try to eat a variety of meals and more fresh fruits and vegetables.